Rangers Vs. Mariners Prediction, Odds, Pick

 The Texas Rangers take on the Seattle Mariners.
 Check out our MLB odds series for our Rangers Mariners prediction and pick.

-Glenn Otto takes the bump for the Rangers, while Chris Flexen gets the ball for the Mariners.
+Dane Dunning gets the start for the Rangers, while George Kirby gets the assignment for the Mariners.

-Glenn Otto has a 5.40 ERA.
-He doesn’t get crushed, but he does get pecked and poked to death.
-He has allowed more than four runs in only two starts this season, so it’s not as though he takes the mound and gets blasted.
-He has allowed eight home runs this year in 61 2/3 innings, roughly one homer every eight innings.
-That isn’t great by any means, but it’s also not reflective of a pitcher who is fundamentally noncompetitive and has nothing to offer.
-Otto simply allows way too many baserunners.
-For a pitcher who has pitched 61 2/3 innings, a total of 34 walks is alarmingly high.
-That’s roughly five walks per nine innings.
-What’s worse is that Otto’s 34 walks coexist with just 47 strikeouts.
-He strikes out four batters for every three hitters he walks.
-That is awful.
-The combination of walks, few strikeouts, and ample numbers of base hits allowed (56 in his 61 2/3 innings) is a formula for steady run production by opposing offenses, even without a large number of home runs.
-Otto has to at least reduce his walks and see if he can get hitters to make more unproductive outs with runners on base.
+Dane Dunning has not pitched since July 10, one week before the All-Star break.
+This start comes six days into the second half of the season.
+Texas has played every day since Thursday, upon returning from the All-Star break.
+That tells you Dunning is at the back end of the rotation, or more precisely, the bottom of the Rangers’ starting rotation.
+He has a 4.42 ERA.
+His ERA has been in the four-run range for most of the season.
+His monthly ERAs have been in the neighborhood of four runs.
+He is a four-run ERA pitcher … but in July, he has actually gotten worse.
+His two starts this month were both rough ones.
+He gave up nine runs in 7 2/3 innings.
+After more than two full weeks off, who knows what he will bring to the table on Tuesday night?

-Chris Flexen has a 3.79 ERA.
-That ERA was 4.98 on May 21, when the Mariners were well below the .500 mark and buried in the standings.
-The Angels were in second place in the American League West at that time.
-The Mariners were not a serious part of the American League wild card conversation.
+George Kirby has a 3.78 ERA, but he has actually pitched better than that for most of the season.
+He had two very sluggish outings in May, the first month in which he pitched for the Mariners in 2022.
+Since May 24, however, Kirby has given up more than three earned runs in only one start.
+His ERA for the month of July is 2.38.
+Kirby, like the Mariners themselves, got better in June and improved even more in early July.
+Seattle will need Kirby to maintain his upward trajectory if the M’s are to break their two-decade-long playoff drought.

 Courtesy of FanDuel, here are the Rangers-Mariners MLB odds.